PavanBasavraj-2006/7StarContactPage-Pavan/README.md

 Hotel Booking - Contact Us Page
 Overview
-This is a responsive Contact Us page for a hotel booking website named "Grand Horizon Hotel".
+This is a responsive Contact Us page for a hotel booking website named "7-Star Hotel".
 The page includes a contact form, hotel contact information, and an interactive Google Maps section.

 Features
 Responsive Design: Adapts to all screen sizes from mobile to desktop